 With all the gardens here, I get lots of summer corn.
 What is the best way to freeze it, with the husk on or off?
 Must I blanch it first or just husk, seal, and store?
 Thanks for all replies!

 When I freeze corn, I blanch it first, cool it and cut it off the cob and put in zip lock freezer bags.
 I have eaten some that has been in the freezer for 4 years and it was just as good as when it was first frozen.
-I believe in blanching.